emmy3000/AirBnB_clone/web_static/README.md

 # AirBnB clone - Web static

-Airbnb objects brought to life by building a static frontend applications
+Airbnb objects brought to life by building a static frontend application.